The CLIMA Fund has made over 1,200 grants to grassroots movement groups in 122 countries and territories since 2019.

-Read about some of our partners from FY23.
+Read about some of our partners from the previous years:

-Here is a snapshot of our partners’ work in FY22.
+Read more about our grassroots partners’ work in FY22.

 Read more stories of grassroots brilliance: